amarpreetbhatia/amarpreetbhatia.github.io/DEPLOYMENT.md

    - Check that the base path in `vite.config.ts` is correct
    - Verify all image paths are relative to the public folder

-4. **Custom Domain Issues**
+4. **Deployment Not Working**
+   - Check the Actions tab for workflow runs
-   - Ensure the CNAME file is in the `public/` folder
+   - Ensure the workflow completed successfully
-   - Check DNS settings if using a custom domain
+   - Check Pages settings in repository settings

 ### Debugging Steps